Last Updated: | By Sarah Braithwaite, Author & Horse Health Expert

 In a recent study in the Journal of Animal Science, the digestibility of various fractions of the diet was determined in mature horses, compared to weanlings on the same diet of 67% cubed forage and 33% concentrate.
 There were no differences.

 How did this obvious myth get started?
-The answer – by looking at growth rate and weight instead of digestibility.
+The answer – by looking at the growth rate and weight instead of digestibility.
 Breeders want tall, ‘filled out’ weanlings and yearlings.
 Growth can be forced by excess calories, and what a young horse lacks in terms of muscle bulk can be covered by a layer of fat.
-This combination sets the stage for the failure of cartilage to mature and develop into bone properly when the young horse begins training overweight or in some cases, even when the young horse alternates between stall confinement and turnout, and overdoes it on exercise.
+This combination sets the stage for the failure of cartilage to mature and develop into bone properly when the young horse begins training carrying extra condition or in some cases, even when the young horse alternates between stall confinement and turnout, and overdoes it on exercise.

 |Options||Micronised Linseed||Alfalfa||Wheat Bran||Rice Bran||Beet Pulp|